mitjafelicijan/mitjafelicijan.com/content/2020-04-05-remote-work.md

-~ title: Remote work and how it affects the daily lives of people ~ description: How I found a way to love and hate Node.js with a passion ~ slug: /remote-work.html
+~ title: Remote work and how it affects the daily lives of people ~ description: Remote work and how it affects the daily lives of people ~ slug: /remote-work.html
-~ date: 2020-04-05
+~ date: 2020-05-05
 ~ template: post
-~ hide: true
+~ hide: false

 I have been working remotely for the past 5 years.
 I love it.
 Love the freedom and make your schedule thingy.